scality/gh-actions-exporter/docs/metrics-analysis-prometheus/prometheus.md

    cumulative sum of the github_actions_job_cost_count_total metric, representing the total job cost count.
 3. The `[5m]` part specifies the time range for the query.
-4. The `by (repository)` clause groups the data by the repository field.
+4. The `by (repository)` clause groups the data by the repository label.
    This enables the query to calculate the cost sum for each repository individually.
 5. The expression `> 0` filters the query results to only include repositories with a value greater than zero.

 !!! info
-   You can also use Grafana, it enhances the visualization of Prometheus data and provides powerful querying capabilities.
-Within Grafana, you can apply filters, combine queries, and utilize variables for dynamic filtering.
+   Using Grafana enhances the visualization of Prometheus data and provides powerful querying capabilities.
+Within Grafana, apply filters, combine queries, and utilize variables for dynamic filtering.
 It's important to understand `__interval` (time interval between data points) and `__range` (selected time range) when working with Prometheus data in Grafana.
 This